1937 tour of Germany by the Duke and Duchess of Windsor: Royal and governmental view

-Windsors' political views
+Political views of the Duke and Duchess

-Windsor was an admirer of Germany and fluent in its language, which the Duke in his memoirs called "the Muttersprache [mother tongue] of many of our relations".
-He knew, too, that German blood "flowed strongly in him", and the researcher Mark Hichens speculates that Windsor's ancestry led him to favour German culture.
-As Prince of Wales, he had studied at Magdalen College, Oxford, under Hermann Fiedler, and he had toured Germany twice before the war broke out in 1914.
+Edward was an admirer of Germany and fluent in its language, which the Duke in his memoirs called "the Muttersprache [mother tongue] of many of our relations".
+He knew, too, that German blood "flowed strongly in him", and researcher Mark Hichens speculates that Edward's ancestry led him to favour German culture.
+As Prince of Wales, he had studied at Magdalen College, Oxford, under Hermann Georg Fiedler, and he had toured Germany twice before World War I broke out in 1914.
 One of his friends, Chips Channon, Conservative MP for Southend West, commented in 1936 that he "is going the dictator way, and is pro-German".
 Simpson was also believed to hold similar views on account of her rejection by the British ruling class, and many within the government suspected her to have spied for Hitler while she lived in Britain though she denied that in her autobiography.
 The FBI also monitored her throughout the period and concluded that she had Nazi sympathies.
-It had been rumoured that she and Ribbentrop had a sexual relationship during his tenure as German ambassador in London during the mid-1930s.
-Count Albert von Mensdorff-Pouilly-Dietrichstein, a former Austrian ambassador to the UK who was George V's second cousin, believed that both Windsors favoured German fascism as a bulwark against communism in Europe.
-Windsor also, according to the Count, favoured an alliance with Nazi Germany around the time.
+It had been rumoured that she and Joachim von Ribbentrop had a sexual relationship during his tenure as German ambassador in London during the mid-1930s.
+Albert von Mensdorff-Pouilly-Dietrichstein, a former Austrian ambassador to the UK who was George V's second cousin, believed that both Windsors favoured German fascism as a bulwark against communism in Europe.
+Edward also, according to the Count, favoured an alliance with Nazi Germany around the time.

-Windsor himself later contextualised his position in the 1930s as being a reaction to what he termed "the unending scenes of horror" of the First World War.
+Edward himself later contextualised his position in the 1930s as being a reaction to what he termed "the unending scenes of horror" of the First World War.
 He said that led him to support appeasement with Hitler.
-The latter is known to have seen the Duke as an ally, believing that as king, Windsor would have strengthened Anglo-German relations.
+The latter is known to have seen the Duke as an ally, believing that as king, Edward would have strengthened Anglo-German relations.
 Albert Speer later said that Hitler was certain that "through him permanent friendly relations could have been achieved.
 If he had stayed, everything would have been different."
-The Duke, suggests the biographer Anne Sebba, probably wanted to restore the countries' close ties, which had been broken by the First World War.
+The Duke, suggests biographer Anne Sebba, probably wanted to restore the countries' close ties, which had been broken by the First World War.
 He also wanted to make his new wife the centrepiece of a state visit.
-The historian Ted Powell suggests that the Duke would have visited any country that would accept his wife on his terms.
-Windsor's equerry, Dudley Forwood, points out that the only possible state visit was to Germany and also suggested that the Duke wished to prove to his wife that he had lost nothing by abdicating.
+Historian Ted Powell suggests that the Duke would have visited any country that would accept his wife on his terms.
+Edward's equerry, Dudley Forwood, points out that the only possible state visit was to Germany and also suggested that the Duke wished to prove to his wife that he had lost nothing by abdicating.